toolfun/nym-NM-GW-NC-NR-S5/update/update_notes.md

 ### UPDATING NC, NR, GW

 ### 🟣 ~**NC**~
-> *Starting with v1.1.13 the Nym Client is integrated with the Nym Network Requester*
+> *Starting with v 1_1_13 the Nym Client is integrated with the Nym Network Requester*
 <!-- ############################
 Build
 ```